“I was twelve when I started fishing,” said Mamede, without any prompting on my part. He was still picking through his line.

 “What about your sons?
 Do they want to be jangadeiros?”

 “They would fish if I let them.
 But I don’t want them to fish.
 They need to go to school and learn.
-I don’t want them to grow up and suffer as I have.”
+I don’t want them to suffer as I have.”

 There was no hesitation in his response and no self-pity.
 His answer came straight from the gut, and it was so direct, it made me catch my breath.
-Mamede had seen the future he wanted for his children.
+Mamede had seen the future he wanted for his children, and it wasn’t fishing.
 He was looking forward, not back.

 This brought up another question, and maybe it was the one I had meant to ask all along.
 “Mamede, what will happen to the jangadeiros?”